commenthol/veloze-restbase/docs/index.md

 databases).

 To uniquely identify a document an `id` is created when the record is created.
-With this, the `createdAt` and `updatedAt` timestamps are set to now.
+With this, the `createdAt` and `updatedAt` timestamps are set to "now".
 For optimistic locking (regardless if set in database-adapter) `version` is set to 1 and incremented on every update.